When it comes to your car’s health, you may want to pay attention to what the nose knows.

 MBI will not have any impact on your existing car insurance, notes Robert Passmore, senior director of personal lines for the Property Casualty Insurers Association of America.

-“There’s no connection between mechanical breakdown insurance and car insurance, because the breakdown insurance only covers repairs,” he says.
-“Repairs are not part of your driving record unless they are needed because of an accident.
+“There’s no connection between mechanical breakdown insurance and car insurance because the breakdown insurance only covers repairs,” he says.
+“Repairs are not part of your driving record unless needed because of an accident.
 If you have an accident, those repairs are covered by your auto insurance.”

 Passmore suggests asking the following questions before opting for MBI:

 - Does the policy fit with my manufacturer’s warranty?

 - What repairs are covered and which ones aren’t?

 - Can I have the car repaired anywhere?